lululxvi/deepxde/docs/demos/pinn_forward/black_scholes.rst

     )

 **Sampling Strategy**:
 To improve domain coverage and training stability, we use the **Sobol sequence** for sampling points.
-We select sample sizes as powers of 2 to avoid Sobol sequence warnings (2048 domain points, 64 boundary points, 128 initial points):
+Sobol sequences are low-discrepancy quasi-random sequences that provide more uniform coverage of the domain than pseudorandom sampling [2]_.
+According to the SciPy documentation, Sobol sequences lose their balance properties when the sample size is not a power of 2 [3]_.
+Therefore, we choose sample counts close to powers of two in this implementation:

 .. code-block:: python